 A student placed in Category IIb may petition to be reconsidered for the Ph.D. degree track after the completion of a thesis M.S. degree.
 The decision of the faculty as to whether an M.S. student shall be permitted to pursue a Ph.D. degree will then be based both upon the extent to which the student has demonstrated ability in research, and the degree to which the academic course requirements for the Ph.D. have been mastered.
 If the student wishes to be reconsidered for the Ph.D. track, the M.S. thesis defense will also be attended by two additional faculty members, who are chosen to supplement the three M.S. committee members in such a way that the proper composition for a Ph.D. committee is achieved.
 These additional members will participate in a private oral examination after the public portion of the thesis defense.
-On the basis of the oral exam, the committee will make a recommendation to the full faculty regarding the student's continuation toward the Ph.D. degree.
+On the basis of the oral exam, the committee will make a recommendation to the full faculty regarding the student 'continuation toward the Ph.D. degree.
 If the faculty votes to place the student into Category I, this oral exam will serve as a part of the qualifying exam.
 Successful defense of the M.S. thesis will not necessarily constitute passing the oral examination for the Ph.D. degree, since a higher level of performance is expected for the Oral Exam.

-Category I Category IIa Category IIb Category III Accepted into the Ph.D. degree track Accepted into the M.S. degree track, courses must be satisfactorily completed or other action that must be taken in order to be reconsidered for acceptance into Category I • Dismissed, not acceptable as a candidate for a graduate degree in the Department of Chemistry
+Category I Category IIa Category IIb Category III Accepted into the Ph.D. degree track • Accepted for the M.S. degree track only Dismissed, not acceptable as a candidate for a graduate degree in the Department of Chemistry